-Hi, I’m Lisa E. Papp, Independent Solar Energy Advisor.
-I love everything about solar!
+Hi, I’m Lisa E. Papp, Independent Solar Energy Consultant with Powur, PBC.
+I love everything about solar and have worked in the industry since 2015.
 I am truly passionate about helping as many people as possible experience the benefits of solar power.

 First of all, I’m a homeowner with solar.
 My husband, Jim, and I added a solar energy system to our Washington state home in January 2016 and we couldn’t be happier with our cleaner energy choice and with the money we’re saving.
 That’s a photo of our actual “before and after solar” electricity bills above.

 Maybe solar power seems overly complicated or technical, too expensive, or too “alternative”.
 Actually, solar is very mainstream, having been in use since the 1970s, is affordable, and is a great investment.
 It can take a lot of time to do research, get bids from various solar installers, check references, learn about financing options, and many more details.
 Your time is valuable and the process could be simplified.
 That’s where I and our residential solar partners can help.
 We’ve done the research for you.
-We’ve chosen the best local solar installers.
-We have financing options, some of which are $0 down and start at 2.99% interest.
+We’ve chosen the best local and regional solar installers.
+We have financing options, some of which are $0 down solar loans that start at 1.49% interest.
 And we take the time to answer all your questions and make the process simple for you.

 Even in the sometimes rainy and overcast Pacific Northwest, we generated more electricity from our home solar system since 2016 than we have used.
 In addition to receiving a 30% Federal Tax Credit, Washington state offers solar incentives.
 We received over $2,000* from these WA state incentives in 2016 and over $3,500* in 2017.
 Washington state also has net metering through Puget Sound Energy (PSE) and other utility companies in the state which means that it is even more affordable to go solar.
 All states are different in the incentives they offer or don’t offer.